Exam AI-102: Designing and Implementing a Microsoft Azure AI Solution

 - translate speech-to-text by using the Speech service (Microsoft Documentation: speech-to-text)

-Manage a language understanding model
+Build and manage a language understanding model

-Create a Questions Answering solution using the Language service
+Create a Questions Answering solution

 - Create a question answering project (Microsoft Documentation: Create, test, and deploy a custom question answering project)